Skip to main content

 What is Historic Preservation?#

-Welcome to the City of Fort Collins' historic preservation program.
-Historic preservation is a community-led process of preserving places that reflect the history and culture of a community.
-Whether it is the home of an important civic, artistic, or social leader, an outstanding example of architecture or building construction, a park that has served a neighborhood for a century, or a reflection of past technology or community development, the places around us speak to our ancestors and connect us to the unique identity that makes Fort Collins what it is today.
+Historic preservation is a community-led process of preserving places that reflect our history and diverse culture.
+Whether it is the home of an important person, an outstanding example of architecture or construction, or a park that has served a neighborhood for a century, the historic places around us reflect our collective ancestry and connect us to what makes Fort Collins unique today.

 Fort Collins preserves its important places because they:

-• Connect residents to the history and culture of their community.
+• Connect residents to the ongoing stories of their community.

 • Conserve building materials and reduce construction waste.